-When a pupil has a Pupil Passport and the High-Quality teaching and learning strategies are being implemented in the classroom, but they are still experiencing barriers to learning, further exploration may be necessary.
-All schools within CELT use the following screening tools to aide in identifying the barrier to learning across the four broad areas of need which are - Cognition and Learning, Communication and Interaction, Social Emotional and Mental Health and Sensory &/or Physical.
-CELT use the following tools;
+Sometimes further exploration may be necessary in order to assess and identify needs.
+All schools within CELT use the following screening tools to aid in identifying the barrier to learning across the four broad areas of need which are - Cognition and Learning, Communication and Interaction, Social Emotional and Mental Health and Sensory and/or Physical.

+CELT use the following diagnostic tools:

-Cognition and Learning
+Cognition and Learning:

-- York Assessment for Reading and Comprehension, Phonological Assessment Battery, British Picture Vocabulary Scale

-- Lucid Rapid, CoPS & LASS Dyslexia screener

-- GL Assessment Dyscalculia screener
+- York Assessment for Reading and Comprehension, Phonological Assessment Battery, British Picture Vocabulary Scale - Lucid Rapid, CoPS and LASS Dyslexia screener - GL Assessment Dyscalculia screener

-Communication and Interaction
+Communication and Interaction:

-- Wellcomm (Primary only)

-- ICAN Progression Tools

-- Autism Education Trust Framework
+- ICAN Progression Tools - Autism Education Trust Framework

-Social, Emotional and Mental Health
+Social, Emotional and Mental Health: